lwz7512/portfolio/source/_posts/The-right-way-to-run-react-native-audio-example-successfully.md

 $ react-native link
 ```

-By now, the project is ready to run smoothly, all we need to do is migrate the react-native-audio/AudioExample/`AudioExample.js` to `App.js`.
+By now, the project is ready to run smoothly, all we need to do is migrating the react-native-audio/AudioExample/`AudioExample.js` to `App.js`.

 ### Source Code